 The campaign materials will be mailed out to make congregants aware that they can be expected to receive contacts from the campaign leaders to discuss commitments to the campaign.
 Congregants will be assigned to campaign leaders for outreach and small group Zoom training sessions will be held with campaign leaders.
 At the end of July, the team will assess the results of the outreach against the campaign goal and continue followup.
 During the entire summer articles will be submitted to the REACH, the BLAST and website to update the congregation on progress.

 For more information on about how you can support the capital campaign for a new OCUUC sanctuary or to ask any questions, please contact Linda Spery.

 If you haven't yet made your pledge, please consider this an invitation for you to do so!
-Pledge forms are available in the courtyard during Sunday coffee hour or here.
+Pledge forms are available here.

 Develop a sanctuary that:

 - Provides worship space that is meditative, tranquil, spiritual, and inspirational

 - Allows for fostering growth of the congregation and increases our influence in Orange County

 - Promotes community outreach through church-hosted concerts, film series, educational opportunities, and lectures